 The Conditions Your Conditions are In

-- Due diligence proves that the business is not as profitable as stated, or that potential liabilities are present.
+- Due diligence reveals that the business is not as profitable as stated or that potential liabilities exist.

 There are other possible conditions as well.
-It is a good idea at this point to have an attorney make sure these conditions are both fair and that they are not based on unreasonable expectations.
+It is a good idea at this point to have an attorney ensure that these conditions are both fair and not based on unreasonable expectations.

-A note here: this is why we often talk about the fact that you should negotiate your lease before selling your business: make sure your landlord will pass along the lease to a new tenant and what it will take for them to do so.
+A note here: this is why we often advise negotiating your lease before selling your business.
+Ensure that your landlord will pass the lease to a new tenant and what is required for them to do so.

-There is no worse feeling than a deal for your business falling through due to a stubborn landlord.
+There is no worse feeling than a business deal falling through due to a stubborn landlord.

 Representation and Due Diligence

-At the start of the sale of a business, the seller will represent the business in a certain way.
-The buyer will perform something called “due diligence” to ensure that the claims the seller makes are true.
+At the start of a business sale, the Seller will present the business in a certain way.
+The Buyer will conduct a process called “due diligence” to verify the accuracy of the claims made by the Seller.

 This is a very taxing process, and often quite time-consuming.
-We even talk about it in detail related to the sale of a manufacturing business in California in this case study, which you can view for free by signing up for our newsletter.
+We even discuss it in detail, as seen in this case study, which is related to the sale of a manufacturing business in California.
+You can view it for free by signing up for our newsletter.

 There are a few keys to this process:

-- First, we pride ourselves on honesty and integrity, but also to protect ourselves from potential lawsuits, we must represent your business honestly.
+First, we pride ourselves on honesty and integrity; however, to protect ourselves from potential lawsuits, we must accurately and honestly represent your business.

-- The buyer should verify all such claims, and this often involves an attorney, who can research and verify any legal claims.
-Thorough due diligence is essential to successfully buying and selling a business.
+- The Buyer should verify all such claims, and this often involves an attorney, who can research and verify any legal claims.
+Thorough due diligence is essential to successfully buying and selling a business in California.

-The buyer and seller should each have their own representation.
+The Buyer and Seller should each have their representation.
 Remember, your attorney will act in your best interest, and the other party’s attorney will act in theirs.

 Licenses

 Several businesses require licenses to operate, and some of those licenses are more complicated than others.
-Let’s take for example the asset sale of a construction business.
-In this case, the buyer must have a valid contractor’s license in California.
-They must also be licensed for the particular business they are buying.
+Let’s take, for example, the sale of an asset in a construction business.
+In this case, the Buyer must have a valid contractor’s license in California.

-Usually, the best source for this kind of information is the licensing agency, and an attorney who specializes in that area can often provide invaluable information quickly and efficiently.
+Typically, the best source for this type of information is the licensing agency, and an attorney specializing in that area can often provide invaluable guidance quickly and efficiently.

 The Tax Man

-One of the primary differences between a stock sale and an asset sale is the tax implications.
-The buyer, of course, wants to be able to depreciate assets as much as possible and reap as many tax benefits as possible from the business purchase.
+Tax implications associated with each type of transaction.
+The Buyer, of course, wants to be able to depreciate assets as much as possible and reap as many tax benefits as possible from the business purchase.

-The seller wants minimal tax liability as well, as protection from future liability, and other protections.
-Generally speaking, an asset sale is better tax-wise for the buyer, and a stock sale is better for the seller.
+The Seller also wants minimal tax liability, as well as protection from future liability and other safeguards.
+Generally speaking, an asset sale is more tax-efficient for the Buyer, and a stock sale is more beneficial for the Seller.
 But as we stated above, there are exceptions.
-There are also legal considerations when it comes to your taxes.
+There are also legal considerations regarding your taxes.

 Not only can an accountant help you weather these intricacies, but a tax attorney may also be able to help you protect yourself and your assets.